Virginia Meissner Sno-Park is one of the best sno-parks near Bend for cross-country skiing and snowshoeing.

 Sunset ski: The sunsets can be an amazing backdrop to the snowy landscape.
 The Meissner Shelter is a great place to get a bit of a vantage point for sunset (or sunrise).

-Renting Equipment
+Renting and Maintaining Equipment

 Grooming and Volunteer Support